-CTST 621 POLICY AND POLICY-MAKING IN CAREER AND TECHNICAL STUDIES
+CTST 621 POLICY AND POLICY-MAKING IN CAREER AND TECHNICAL STUDIES - 3 semester hours

 An in-depth study of policy and policy making in Career and Technical Studies at the local, state and national levels.
 Investigation of basic purposes of policy, appropriate sources for policy-making, and current policy developments in Career an Technical Studies.